HetSolanki/readup/README.md

 # 🐊 Gator CLI

-**Gator** is a simple command-line RSS feed tool that lets you register users, follow/unfollow feeds, and browse the latest posts — all without leaving your terminal.
+**gator** is a simple command-line RSS feed tool that lets you register users, follow/unfollow feeds, and browse the latest posts — all without leaving your terminal.

 ---